MdSafwanBinRashid/AIAgent/README.md

-Powered by the Gemini API that dynamically responds based on the tools integrated into it.
+An AI agent powered by the Gemini API that dynamically responds based on the tools integrated into it.